-Furthermore, in order to develop the children's signing further there are opportunities for the children from year two upwards to sing in our popular choir, which is led by a specialist singing teacher.
-Our singing teacher also delivers weekly singing lessons in years in classes across the school and composes a leaving song and music video with our year six children at the end of the academic year.
+Furthermore, to develop the children's singing further there are opportunities for the children from year two upwards to sing in our popular choir, which is led by a specialist singing teacher.
+Our singing teacher also delivers weekly singing lessons in classes across the school and composes a leaving song and music video with our year six children at the end of the academic year.

 Children are given a wide range of performance opportunities throughout the year and regularly perform to parents and within our wider community.
-In order to promote the love of music, children and parents that are engaged with the 'In Harmony project' also have the opportunity to listen to the Royal Northern Symphonia orchestra throughout the year.
+In order to promote the love of music, children and parents that are engaged with 'In Harmony' also have the opportunity to listen to the Royal Northern Sinfonia orchestra throughout the year.

-There are also a range of music opportunities given to the children after school throughout the year by 'In Harmony' and 'Music Partnership North'.
+There are also a range of music opportunities given to the children after school and during school throughout the year by 'In Harmony' and 'Music Partnership North'.